IBM/aiops-pot/docs/Instana POT/Monitoring a Cloud Native App/overview.md

 5. Press the **Accept the Risk and Continue** button.
     ![risk 2](images/getting_started/15_security_risk_2.png)

 6. Use the clipboard popup and paste in the user and password information.
 Then press the **Sign In** button.
-The E-mail value is 'admin@instana.local', and the Password is 'lfQTxDwLRW'.
+The E-mail value is 'admin@instana.local', and the  **Password:** "please refer to credentials.pdf" on the Instana server.

     ![paste pass](images/getting_started/17_paste_instana_pwd.png)

 7. Save the login to make it easier in the future.